Best Backpacks for Mountaineering

 The Arc’teryx Alpha FL 45 Backpack works great if you prefer to take part in fast climbs since it is designed to be light.
 It also comes with a very durable design, and can you can pack it well.
 You also get a very simple design with this backpack, which makes it very easy to use.Read more

 The Alpha backpack is decently durable but does use a thin fabric in a few areas that sacrifice its strength.
 However, it is still difficult to scuff or scratch up this pack, and it seems to resist holes and tears very well.
-So, you get the right amount of durability here, since this backpack can handle some abuse and still go strong.
+So, you get a good amount of durability here, since this backpack can handle some abuse and still go strong.

 The Alpha’s versatility could be better, but it does come with durable fabric materials that help it out somewhat.
 It doesn’t have side straps, and that takes away from the versatility of the design.
-However, this backpack was designed to be lightweight, so that could be why the manufacturer decided to sacrifice some of this versatility.
+However, this backpack was designed to be lightweight, which leaves less room for versatile additions.

-You get a nice, simple design with the Alpha, and it does have some very nice features.
+The Alpha offers you a nice, simple design, and it does have some very nice features.
 You get one zipper pocket on the outside of the pack, and it is waterproof.
 Plus, the pocket is also easy to reach.
+The top of the pack is finished with a drawstring closure to ensure that you won't lose any of your belongings.
 You also get an elastic shock cord that can hold your tools or anything else, and that is easy to use.

 6. Gregory Denali 100